JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_1/index.md

 ![step13](./steps/step13.png)

-Let me give brief information to our API Docs, we can add more information.
+Let me give a brief information to our API Docs, we can add more information.
 I am just sticking to only title and version.

 Now, we need to include the router.
 I will type ```app.include_router()```